The Real Room: the group fitness skill many programs under-assess

 Two instructors hold the same certification.
 Same format, same playlist, same room, same hour on the schedule.
 One has a waitlist.
 The other watches the room thin out week by week.
 The credential did not predict the outcome.
 Something the credential never tested did.

-Why adaptive teaching predicts retention
+Why adaptive teaching can support participation and retention

 First: a century of learning science says one delivery cannot serve a mixed-level room.